nozaq/claude-code-vscode-poc/README.md

-This repository shows Claude Code VSCode extension does not load `.claude/settings.json` file.
-It has two DevContainer definitions, `without-vscode-setting` and `with-vscode-setting` .
+This repository demonstrates that the Claude Code VS Code extension does not read `.claude/settings.json`.
+It contains two Dev Container definitions: `without-vscode-setting` and `with-vscode-setting`.

-`without-vscode-setting` only installs Claude Code VSCode extension without any settings, while `with-vscode-setting` installs the extension and set `CLAUDE_CODE_USE_BEDROCK` environment variable in VSCode settings.
+`without-vscode-setting` installs the Claude Code extension with no VS Code settings.

+`with-vscode-setting` installs the extension and sets the `CLAUDE_CODE_USE_BEDROCK` environment variable via VS Code settings.

-In both DevContainer settings, the repository contains `.claude/settings.json` file which sets  `CLAUDE_CODE_USE_BEDROCK` environment variable to `1`.
+In both Dev Container definitions, the repository includes a `.claude/settings.json` file that sets `CLAUDE_CODE_USE_BEDROCK` to `1`.

 ## Steps to reproduece

-1. Open this repository in VSCode with `without-vscode-setting` DevContainer definition.
+1. Open this repository in VS Code using the `without-vscode-setting` Dev Container definition.
-2. Open Claude Code Panel from the right-top button.
+2. Open the Claude Code panel from the button in the top-right.

-## Expected behaivor
+## Expected behavior

-Claude Code respects `CLAUDE_CODE_USE_BEDROCK` environment variable defined in `.claude/settings.json`, so no sign-in screen should be displayed.
+Claude Code should respect the `CLAUDE_CODE_USE_BEDROCK` environment variable from `.claude/settings.json`, and no sign-in screen should appear.

 ## Actual behavior

-Claude Code Panel shows a sign-in screen.
+The Claude Code panel displays a sign-in screen.

 ![Actual behavior](./actual.png)

 ## Additional information

-When defining `CLAUDE_CODE_USE_BEDROCK` in VSCode settings(`claudeCode.environmentVariables`), it just works (no sign-in screen is displayed).
-You can confirm this behavior by opening this repository with `with-vscode-setting` DevContainer.
+If `CLAUDE_CODE_USE_BEDROCK` is defined in VS Code settings (`claudeCode.environmentVariables`), it works as expected (no sign-in screen).
+You can confirm this by opening the repository with the `with-vscode-setting` Dev Container.